youjinchoi/study/README.md

 - [ ] https://leetcode.com/problems/merge-intervals/
 - [ ] https://leetcode.com/problems/decode-ways/

-add two number was worth to try again.
+add two number was worth to try again. remainded me that how stupid I am : (

 I decided to do coding on txt and when I am sure then just submit...